 A set of illustrative consolidated financial statements for existing preparers of IFRS.
-The latest version of this publication has been reviewed and updated to reflect changes in IFRSs that are effective for annual periods ending 31 December 2016.
-You can access this publication at en/insights/articles/Applying-IAS-36-in-practice/.
+The latest version of this publication has been reviewed and updated to reflect changes in IFRSs that are effective for annual periods ending 31 December 2017.
+You can access this publication at www. grantthornton.global/en/insights/articles/ example-financial-statements-2017/.